validator/validator/README.md

 ## Web-based checking with vnu.war or vnu.jar

-The Nu HTML Checkerーalong with being usable as [a standalone command-line client][16]ーcan be run as an HTTP service, similar to [html5.validator.nu][17] and [validator.w3.org/nu][18], for browser-based checking of HTML documents over the Web.
+The Nu Html Checkerーalong with being usable as [a standalone command-line client][16]ーcan be run as an HTTP service, similar to [html5.validator.nu][17] and [validator.w3.org/nu][18], for browser-based checking of HTML documents over the Web.
 To that end, the checker is released as two separate packages: